 Tip #6 – Have the right tools for the job

 Having the right tools for the job can make all the difference when it comes to project success or failure.
 These tools give you high-level visibility into any scheduling roadblocks that might occur.

-Project management software and reporting enables you to manage without micromanaging.
-You can keep an eye on progress and quickly see where bottlenecks or delays are starting to appear, while there’s still time to make adjustments.
+Project management software and reporting enable you to manage without micromanaging.
+You can keep an eye on progress and quickly see where bottlenecks or delays are starting to appear while there’s still time to make adjustments.